codesandtags/microfrontend-documentation/docs/quotes.md

 - “Reducing waiting time between teams is micro frontends' primary goal.” – Micro Frontends in Action by Michael Geers
 - “Micro frontends are not a concrete technology.
 They’re an alternative organizational and architectural approach” Micro Frontends in Action by Michael Geers
 - "Good frontend development is hard.
 Scaling frontend development so that many teams can work simultaneously on a large and complex product is even harder." – Micro Frontends by Cam Jackson
+- Having a shared design system helps to achieve a consistent look and feel across all team frontends. – Micro Frontends in Action.